 Apparently in the history of economics for a while the early thinkers in the field were a bit perplexed by what was known as the diamond-water paradox.Why was is that diamonds were worth so much more that water even though water was necessary for life.

 The story goes that in the late 1800s three economists working independently devised what became known as the subjective marginal theory of value.
 Their notion was that value was not inherent in an object but value was in the eye and mind of the valuer.There is no such thing as value without a valuer.Further the valuers made their evaluation at the margin.
-A man living by a lovely stream of potable water would pay little or nothing for a glass while a person lost in the desert without supplies would pay almost anything for a drink.The early economists were considering things from the view point of mankind in general for whom water was essential for life but the value of a given increment of water was evaluated by individual people each with their own set of values and needs and circumstances which could change over time.It was the value at the margin, the marginal value, and it was subjective.
+(Economist like to talk about margins a lot) A man living by a lovely stream of potable water would pay little or nothing for a glass while a person lost in the desert without supplies would pay almost anything for a drink.The early economists were considering things from the view point of mankind in general for whom water was essential for life but the value of a given increment of water was evaluated by individual people each with their own set of values and needs and circumstances which could change over time.It was the value at the margin, the marginal value, and it was subjective.

 The American College of Physicians (ACP) has announced a program called" High value,cost conscious care" ( HVCC).
 See here for some details.

 Value is not inherent in things but is subjective but there may be objective proxy-measures of value such a market value.
 However, these measures in turn depend on the subjectivity of the individuals who make the choices.
 I have no reason to believe that the leaders of ACP have anything but good intentions in this initiative but I wonder if their notion of value is stuck somewhere in the early 19th century.

 Here is a quote from ACP that seems to say we can have our cake and eat it too.

 "[ the initiative is] to help physicians and patients understand the benefits, harms, and costs of an intervention and whether it provides good value, and to slow the unsustainable rate of health care costs while preserving high-value, high-quality care."